 - Application Layer: Implements the specific services and functions required for call setup, routing, and other network services.

-Functions of SS7 Software
+Functions of SS7 Hacking Software

 SS7 software performs a wide range of functions that are essential for the smooth operation of telecommunication networks.
 Some of the key functions include: